dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-raw.md

 ## Publishing raw messages

+Dapr apps are able to publish raw events to pub/sub topics without CloudEvent encapsulation, for compatibility with non-Dapr apps.

 <img src="/images/pubsub_publish_raw.png" alt="Diagram showing how to publish with Dapr when subscriber does not use Dapr or CloudEvent" width=1000>

 To disable CloudEvent wrapping, set the `rawPayload` metadata to `true` as part of the publishing request.
 This allows subscribers to receive these messages without having to parse the CloudEvent schema.